jmjf/to4ft/README.md

 }
 ```

 - `keepAnnotationsFl` -- If true, keep annotation-type keywords in the output.
 See `annotationKeys` in `src/lib/consts.ts` for the list of annotation keywords.
+If you aren't generating API documentation from the server code, annotations add little value.

 - `allowUnsafeKeywordsFl` -- If true, keep keywords AJV may not recognize.
 See `ajvUnsafeKeys` in `src/lib/consts.ts` for the list of unsafe keywords.
+If you enable AJV unsafe keywords, output may not be usable with AJV.

-**NOTE:** `oas2tb4fastify` ignores keywords in `stdIgnoreKeys` by default because they're handled by the code.
+**NOTE:** `oas2tb4fastify` always ignores keywords in `stdIgnoreKeys` (in `src/lib/consts.ts`) because they're handled by the code.

 - `caseNm` -- Identifies the casing style to use.
-  - `go` -- Camel case but preserves strings of consecutive captials, similar to Go names
+  - `go` -- Camel-like; preserves strings of consecutive capital letters, similar to names used in Go
   - `camel` -- Lower-first camel case
   - `pascal` -- Upper-first camel case